nox1134/The-Daily-Prophet/README.md

-This project is made as part of the Hyperverge hackathon for the company's placement drive.
 We've made a Digital Notice Board that can be set as the default new tab by using our Chrome extension.

 The following widgets have been used in our project: